 Inside the Philips Norelco OneBlade QP2520/70 boxes you will find, apart from the handle and replaceable blade a few stubble combs which come in three different hair-trimming lengths – 3/64 inch, 1/8 inch, and 3/16 inch.
 A battery charger adapter and an instruction manual round out this list.

 It's when you put the actual shaver to work that you start noticing its unique features.

 The OneBlade shaver from Philips actually looks like a regular wet shaver, only made electric.
 Characterized by a highly contrasting lime color against the ordinary gloss black and silver, it sure does look promising.

-Overall, it’s a modern and sleek design which should appeal to most people.
+Overall, it's a modern and sleek design that should appeal to most people.
 The power button is integrated seamlessly into the handle and once you press it, you get rewarded by a very satisfying click.
-As the edges around the button are slightly recessed, you can’t really press it by mistake.
+As the edges around the button are slightly recessed, you can't really press it by mistake.

 At the lower end of the handle is the indicator light, and right below is the charger socket.
 All around the handle, there is the lime green rubber wrap which provides a very firm grip, even when you try grabbing it with your arms wet or covered in shaving foam.